ra559/cis106/index.markdown

 * Use Linux Utilities to manage data.
 * Install software and third-party utilities.
 * Managing Resources in the Linux networking environment.
-* Understanding of virtualization with Virtualbox
+* Understanding of virtualization with Virtualbox.
-* Understanding of Markdown, Git and GitHub
+* Understanding of Markdown, Git and GitHub.

-##  3. <a name='TechnologiesLearnedUsed'></a>Technologies Learned/Used
+##  3. <a name='TechnologiesLearnedUsed'></a>Technologies you will learn/use
 * [**Debian:**](https://www.debian.org/) The Linux distribution we will use
 * [**VirtualBox:**](https://www.virtualbox.org/)  is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
 * [**Markdown:**](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language for creating formatted text using a plain-text editor.